PoeCoh/Dreamland/README.md

 # Brief
-  This is a general design document for how things are intended to look and operate
+  This is a general design document for how things are intended to look and operate.
+As things actually get fleshed out and created it will evolve from design principles to database/application documentation

+  Disclaimer, .md doesn't have spell check so this is probably riddled with typos.

+# UI
+  My current plan is to modulize everything.
+Main page will have a navigation menu baked in, but everything else will be div boxes, essentially websites loading into a website.
+This will allow everything to be packaged in small bit sized modules for easy organization and make redesigning the main page easier as all you have to do is reorganize a few imaginary grids.

 # Process Walkthrough
-Having learned that MariaDB supports JSON arrays I'm changing my tactics.
-This will allow me to consolidate the database by quite a bit.

 ## From the perspective of the user
 1. User logs on Application